adap/flower/baselines/fedbn/README.md

 **Datasets:** Vision datasets including digits 0-9.
 These datasets are: [MNIST](https://ieeexplore.ieee.org/document/726791), [MNIST-M](https://arxiv.org/pdf/1505.07818.pdf), [SVHN](http://ufldl.stanford.edu/housenumbers/nips2011_housenumbers.pdf), [USPS](https://ieeexplore.ieee.org/document/291440), and [SynthDigits](https://arxiv.org/pdf/1505.07818.pdf).

-**Hardware Setup:** Using the default configurations, any machine with 8 CPU cores should be capable too run 100 rounds of FedAvg or FedBN in under 5 minutes.
+**Hardware Setup:** Using the default configurations, any machine with 8 CPU cores should be capable to run 100 rounds of FedAvg or FedBN in under 5 minutes.
 Therefore a GPU is not needed if you stick to the small model used in the paper and you limit clients to use a 10% of the data in each dataset (these are the default settings)

 **Contributors:** Meirui Jiang, Maria Boerner, Javier Fernandez-Marques